nheijermans/vim-ipython/README.rst

   **or**

-  2. your vim is compiled against a different python than you are launching.
+  2. your Vim is compiled against a different Python than you are launching.
 See if there's a difference between ::

       $ vim -c ':py import os; print os.__file__' -c ':q'
       $ python -c 'import os; print os.__file__'

-- For vim inside a terminal, using the arrow keys won't work inside a documentation buffer, because the mapping for ``<Esc>`` overlaps with ``^[OA`` and so on, and we use ``<Esc>`` as a quick way of closing the documentation preview window.
+- For Vim inside a terminal, using the arrow keys won't work inside a documentation buffer, because the mapping for ``<Esc>`` overlaps with ``^[OA`` and so on, and we use ``<Esc>`` as a quick way of closing the documentation preview window.
 If you want go without this quick close